biyadav/summary/java/MemoryModel.md

 		○ Grows dynamically based on the application’s needs.
 		○ Configurable using -XX:MetaspaceSize and -XX:MaxMetaspaceSize.

+## Class Loader

+ClassLoader loads the classes dynamically into memory whenever required by Java Runtime Environment.
+ClassLoader is an abstract class in Java Runtime Environment.
+There are three types of class loaders available in java.

+a.
+BootStrap Class Loader (Primordial ClassLoader):
+    This is a parent loader of all existing loaders.
+Bootstrap loaders load all JDK files from jre/lib/rt.jar.
+b.
+Extension Class Loader :
+   Extension class loader loads the extensions of java core classes from jre/lib/ext directory.
+Extension class loader is a child loader of Bootstrap class loader.
+c.
+System Class Loader :
+   System class loader loads the application level classes.
+System class loader is a child loader of Extension class loader

 ## Garbage Collection (GC) and Tuning
     Garbage Collection in Java is responsible for reclaiming memory by removing unused objects.
     GC algorithms and configurations are critical for performance.